esphome/esphome-docs/cookbook/lvgl.rst

 .. figure:: /components/images/lvgl_switch.png
     :align: left

-If you have a display device with a local light configured, you can simply create a :ref:`lvgl-wgt-swi` for it.
+In case your local light implements as a different platform than GPIO, you can use :ref:`automations <automation>` to link together triggers and states with the :ref:`lvgl-wgt-swi` widget:

 .. code-block:: yaml